PYfffE/nosecpass/README.md

+## Intro
+Some temp centralized file storage.
+Just if you need transfer file to a few people and auto delete it

-# Startup
+## Startup

-### ATTENTION!
-DO NOT USE APP DIRECTLY WITHOUT NGINX HTTPS PROXY
+### DO NOT USE APP DIRECTLY WITHOUT NGINX HTTPS PROXY

 1. Create ssl certificates in nginx/certs